 SUBSIDIES AND COUNTERVAILING MEASURES

-The next meeting of the SCM committee is tentatively scheduled for the week of 27 April 2020.
+The next meeting of the SCM committee is scheduled to take place in the week of 25 October 2021.

 More information about the SCM Agreement and the WTO's work on subsidies and countervailing measures can be found here.